bbauska/JS-svg/README.md

 scopeTest(); -&gt; 1
 </pre>

-In the first case, the variable is block-scoped, that is, confined to the block of the function.
-In the latter case, the variable is defined globally (outside all functions) and can be accessed anywhere in the program.
+<p>In the first case, the variable is block-scoped, that is, confined to
+the block of the function.
+In the latter case, the variable is defined globally (outside all functions) and can be accessed anywhere in the program.</p>

-Although it may seem more beneficial to be able to access a variable from anywhere within a program, we should exercise caution where global variables are concerned.
+<p>Although it may seem more beneficial to be able to access a variable
+from anywhere within a program, we should exercise caution where global variables are concerned.
 In general, it is better to explicitly restrict the scope of our variables.
-This is one of the main reasons why var has been deprecated, as it can't be "contained" in the same way that let and const can be.
+This is one of the main reasons why var has been deprecated, as it can't be "contained" in the same way that let and const can be.</p>

 <pre>
 function scopeTest() { var a = 1; }
 console.log(a); -&gt; 1
 </pre>

-As you can see earlier, when using var, the variable can break out of the surrounding block, and this can be problematic in larger programs.
+<p>As you can see earlier, when using var, the variable can break out of
+the surrounding block, and this can be problematic in larger programs.</p>

-When coding generative art, we're usually writing relatively small programs (or "sketches") and global variables aren't as much of an issue.
-However, we'll discuss in the next section how best to make certain settings globally available throughout our sketches without relying on global variables.
+<p>When coding generative art, we're usually writing relatively small
+programs (or "sketches") and global variables aren't as much of an issue.
+However, we'll discuss in the next section how best to make certain settings globally available throughout our sketches without relying on global variables.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-7d">2.7d Anonymous Functions</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Functions don't always have to have a name.
-Particularly when working with events and callbacks (which we'll cover in a later chapter), functions are often called anonymously as function expressions, executed in order to return a value.
-Anonymous functions can also be assigned to variables that then store the returned value.
+<p>Functions don't always have to have a name.
+Particularly when working
+with events and callbacks (which we'll cover in a later chapter), functions are often called anonymously as function expressions, executed in order to return a value.
+Anonymous functions can also be assigned to variables that then store the returned value.</p>

 <pre>
 // <i>An anonymous function expression assigned to a variable.</i>